itk-dev-rpa/ITK-dev-shared-components/tests/readme.md

 Alternatively you can run each test file separately by simply running them as Python scripts.

+## Environment variables
+You need to setup a .env file in the root directory with the following parameters:

+GRAPH_API = '{"client_id":"something", "tenant_id":"something", "username":"something", "password":"something"}'
+SAP_LOGIN = 'login;password'

 ## SMTP

 For testing SMTP you need [Mailpit](https://mailpit.axllent.org/) running on localhost.